dustinpfister/videoground-blog-posts/README.md

 ## The general process

 I start working out various ideas for projects in my test [threejs repo](https://github.com/dustinpfister/test_threejs) in the demos folder there.
-If one or more demos start to look like soemhting I should write a blog post for I will end up making a for post folder in the test threejs repo that will hold the final source code examples that I will write about in a blog post.
+If one or more demos start to look like something I should write a blog post for I will end up making a for post folder in the test threejs repo that will hold the final source code examples that I will write about in a blog post.
 I will then make a folder in the videos folder of this repo that will hold the source code for the one or more videos that I make for a blog post as well.